subchild/jQuery-dateSelector/Readme.md

+# jQuery.dateSelector

-jQuery.dateSelector started out as simple date selector, was then turned into a jQuery plugin, and finally into this jQuery UI Widget.
+This started out as simple (lib-free) date selector, was then turned into a jQuery plugin, and finally into this jQuery UI Widget.